All About Erotic Fiction

 Want to try your hand at erotic fiction?
 Beware.
 With the success of Fifty Shades of Grey, the Kindle store is chock full of some downright cringe-worthy erotica.

-Here are 8 things to avoid to keep your stories lusty, not laughable:
+Here are 8 things to avoid to keep your erotic fiction lusty, not laughable:

 1) Use corny euphemisms

 Nothing pulls me out of a steamy story like reading about a man’s love pump or a woman’s sacred channel.
 We’re grown ups and it’s the twenty-first century, people.

 SO: Kill the purple prose!
 MORE: 8 Ways To Jump Start Your Novel’s Description

 2) Use dirty words for the sake of dirt

 Erotica needn’t be a string of dirty words.
 Sure, erotic fiction is one place where writers are allowed to—nay encouraged—to talk dirty, but the language should suit your characters and their story.

 SO: Have your characters use words they’d actually use in real life and with the frequency they’d use them.
 MORE: F*ck Off, You C*nts: All About Swearing